shercoder/study_guide/readme.md

 of the solution.

 #### Gaussian Elimination
+__Issues with Gaussian Elimination:__

+1. divide by zero
+2. round off erros

-__Partial Pivoting:__
+__Partial Pivoting:__ _(Solution to above mentioned issues)

-Partial pivoting is when you the largest absolute value, at or below the diagonal (from top left to bottom right) to the position of the diagonal in that column.
+Partial pivoting is when you take the largest absolute value, at or below the diagonal (from top left to bottom right) to the position of the diagonal in that column.
 I may have worded that poorly...